AhmedAtef3/octopus/README.md

 .
     TEXT : Any kind of text data.

-- Supports primary key constraints.
+- Supports primary key constrain.
 - Validates databases and tables names as they can't contain any characters or spaces and can't contain only numbers.
 - Reading, Deleting and Updating records by applying multiple conditions.